 First, you will need make an infused oil with fresh picked dandelions and dried lavender.
 I purchased my dried lavender from a natural health food store.
 To make the dandelion and lavender infused oil:

-You will need – 1 canning jar, about 1.5-2 cups picked dandelions, 1/2 cup dried lavender and lastly oil – I prefer using avocado or olive oil but grapeseed oil would also work as well.
+You will need – 1 canning jar, about 1.5-2 cups picked dandelions, 1/2 cup dried lavender and lastly 2 cups of oil – I prefer using avocado or olive oil but grapeseed oil would also work as well.

 Allow the dandelions flowers to dry overnight to remove a bit of the moisture content.